BRoshini-15/BRoshini-15/README.md

 AI-powered resume analyzer using Gemini LLM, Prompt Engineering, and NLP for ATS scoring, resume parsing, skill gap analysis, and job description matching.
 Built with Python and Streamlit.

-**[Credit Card Fraud Detection](https://github.com/BRoshini-15/CreditcardFraudDetection)** Benchmarked Decision Trees, SVM, KNN, and Logistic Regression on highly imbalanced data, Used SMOTE and StandardScaler to achieve **0.9854 AUC** and **0.1687 Precision**.
+**[Credit Card Fraud Detection](https://github.com/BRoshini-15/CreditcardFraudDetection)** Benchmarked Decision Trees, SVM, KNN, and Logistic Regression on highly imbalanced data, Used SMOTE and StandardScaler to achieve **0.9854 AUC** and **96.55\% recall**.

 ---